-Unaudited Interim Financial Information

-The condensed financial statements of the Company included herein have been prepared, without audit, pursuant to the rules and regulations of the Securities and Exchange Commission (the "SEC").
+Unaudited Interim Financial Information-The condensed consolidated financial statements of the Company included herein have been prepared, without audit, pursuant to the rules and regulations of the SEC.
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with U.S. GAAP have been condensed or omitted from this report, as is permitted by such rules and regulations.
-The accompanying condensed financial statements reflect all adjustments consisting of normal, recurring adjustments, that are necessary for a fair presentation of the financial position, results of operations and cash flows for the interim periods presented.
+The accompanying condensed consolidated financial statements reflect all adjustments consisting of normal, recurring adjustments, that are necessary for a fair presentation of the financial position, results of operations and flows for the interim periods presented.
 Interim results are not necessarily indicative of results for a full year.
-Accordingly, these financial statements should be read in conjunction with the financial statements as of and for the year ended December 31, 2016, and notes thereto, included in the Company's final prospectus for the IPO filed with the Securities and Exchange Commission pursuant to Rule 424(b)(4) on July 20, 2017 (the "Prospectus").
+Accordingly, these condensed consolidated financial statements should be read in conjunction with the financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2017 (the "Annual Report").